This story about a writer, for writers, I consider one of my most important.

 There was one story about a man whose hands and feet had been cut off during the Spanish Inquisition.
 He survived the atrocity and, in a story called The Ghost of Isla Rosa, went on to gain revenge on his tormentors.

-In another story, the man of La Mancha, Oedipus and Bertrand Russell become engaged in a debate regarding the thesis “Is it futile to Dream?”
+In another story, Don Quixote, Oedipus and Bertrand Russell become engaged in a debate regarding the thesis “Is it futile to Dream?”

 Another story I remember had something to do with time.
 Evidently it was built around the premise that history is elastic.
 That is, that future events can change past ones.
 I’m not sure what it was really about, but I recall being somewhat impressed by the manifold distortions of reality inherent in this concept.